internaloha/internaloha/scrapers-v2/README.md

 ## Implement your own scraper.

 First, check to make sure that you can run the NSF scraper successfully in your own environment.
-I suggest you read through the Scraper.ts and Scraper.nsf.ts files and make sure you understand the superclass and subclass relationship.
+I suggest you read through the `Scraper.ts` and `Scraper.nsf.ts` files and make sure you understand the superclass and subclass relationship.
 Notice how the NSF scraper methods frequently call the superclass method initially, then augment this behavior with additional code.

-Next, make a copy of scrapers/`Scraper.template.ts`, and replace 'template' by the name of your scraper.
+Next, make a copy of `scrapers/Scraper.template.ts`, and replace 'template' by the name of your scraper.
 So, for example, `Scraper.glassdoor.ts`.
 Edit the file as follows:

   * Fix the class name (for example, to "GlassDoorScraper")
   * Fix the name field on line 7 from 'template' to your scraper name (for example, to 'glassdoor').
 Keep the scraper name lower case, all one word, no hyphens.
 This will make it easier for the CLI.